 There are bigger things at stake.

-The very salvation of your loved ones and your friends and your coworkers hangs in the balance.
+The very salvation of your loved ones, your friends, your children and your coworkers hangs in the balance.

-The balance of words and actions being weighed every single time an unbeliever opens their facebook or twitter or instagram.
+You must prayerfully balance your posts, knowing they are being weighed every single time someone reads your facebook or twitter or instagram.

 Do they see you living a life they want and admire?
 Do they want to know where your love comes from or why you live the way you do?
 Do they wonder about your joy and your peace or do they click the hide button because you are always posting the next debate?